Boomtown (festival): 2017-2019: A Major Festival

 In 2018, organisers applied to increase the capacity of the festival to 80,000 but the application was rejected after concerns from locals around strain on the transport system.
 Instead, they were granted an increase to 60,000, and allowed to open a day early, providing attendees used sustainable transport methods - coaches, shuttle bus, or cars with more than three people.
 The same year, the festival saw its first major headliner, Gorillaz in a UK-exclusive show.

 The 2019 fair introduced the new Area 404 district in place of Sector 6 providing a dedicated zone for techno and acid house music.
 The event was focused around the "Leave No Trace" mantra.
 Encouraging attendees to take their rubbish and camping equipment with them as they leave, and banning single-use plastics from all on-site merchants.
 As a result of this push, the festival saw a 50% reduction in tents and equipment left behind by attendees.

+In 2019, the festival saw very high winds.
+The Relic main-stage stage was closed during a performance by Shy FX after a piece of debris from the stage was blown onto the crowd.
+All subsequent acts that day were moved to the Lion's Den stage.
+The Relic stage re-opened the next day.
+No injuries were reported.